 When planning kids' room ideas, the colour is usually the first thing you'll decide.
 Having a colour scheme or theme that can be adapted as your child grows can help save time and money, but of course, it's also important to use a colour they like!

-Choose a neutral colour palette as a base and build on this to create a stylish kids' room by layering up accessories such as lighting, artwork, and bed linen in bolder prints and tones.
+Gender-neutral kids' bedroom ideas can include choosing a neutral colour palette as a base and then building on this to create a stylish kids' room by layering up accessories such as lighting, artwork, and bed linen in bolder prints and tones.

-Hobbies and interests can influence the theme of the décor in a child’s bedroom, too.
-During their younger years, a favourite book or TV show could provide interior inspiration, then later perhaps a favourite musician or hobby such as sport or photography.
+Hobbies and interests can influence the theme of the décor in a child’s bedroom too.
+During their younger years, a much-loved book or TV show could provide interior inspiration, then later perhaps a favourite musician or hobby such as sport or photography.

 Children’s bed ideas